Starbuck7410/ComputerProject/DOCUMENTATION.md

 # Registers

-The SIMP processor includes 16 registers, each 32 bits wide.
+The SIMP processor includes 16 general-purpose registers, each 32 bits wide.
 The name, number and role of each register according to the calling conventions is given in the following
 table: